KennethLulie/aws-enterprise-agentic-ai/README.md

 ## 📋 Project Status

-**Current Phase:** Phase 0 (Local Development)
+**Current Phase:** Phase 1a (AWS Cloud Deployment)

-Phase 0 establishes a fully working local development environment with:
+Phase 0 (completed) established a fully working local development environment with:
 - LangGraph agent with Bedrock (Nova Pro) and streaming responses
 - Tavily search running in mock mode by default; live path enabled only when `TAVILY_API_KEY` is set
 - Financial Modeling Prep (FMP) market data tool running in mock mode by default; live path enabled when `FMP_API_KEY` is set